 When websites were first designed and developed, they were pretty much built to be navigated on a desktop or computer.
 In this digital age, most browsing activities are done via smaller devices especially smartphones.
 Thus, websites need to be mobile responsive to make it easy for users to navigate.

-What does mobile friendly website really mean?
+What does a mobile-friendly website mean?

 1. Responsive Design

-In other words, no matter what size screen the visitor is viewing your website, the text, navigation, design and images are performing well and readily adapt.
+In other words, no matter what size screen the visitor is viewing your website, the text, navigation, design, and images are performing well and readily adapt.

 2. Separate Mobile Site